 During the pilot period, existing CZI 501(c)(3) grantees and partners based in San Mateo County, as well as the City of Redwood City and San Mateo County government agencies, are eligible for Community Space membership.

 CZI works closely with pilot partners to ensure the space functions for both member organizations and the communities they serve.
 Feedback from these pilot partners will help CZI create an experience that is consistent, seamless, and pleasant for all Community Space members and their guests.

-The space will be open to eligible San Mateo County community organizations and groups later in 2020.
+The space will be open to all eligible San Mateo County community organizations and groups in the future.

 Becoming a Member

 Only Community Space members can reserve meeting rooms and event space.
 There is no cost to membership, and use of the meeting rooms and main event space is free of charge to all members.

 CZI launched the Community Space as a pilot in January 2020.
 During the pilot period, existing CZI 501(c)(3) grantees and partners based in San Mateo County, as well as the City of Redwood City and San Mateo County government agencies and entities, are eligible for Community Space membership.

-Membership to the Community Space will be extended to eligible nonprofit organizations with 501(c)(3) status based in San Mateo County, serving San Mateo County residents, and mission-aligned with CZI, at a later date in 2020.
+Membership to the Community Space will be extended to eligible nonprofit organizations with 501(c)(3) status based in San Mateo County, serving San Mateo County residents, and mission-aligned with CZI, at a later date.

 For more information, please email firstname.lastname@example.org.

 Applying for Membership

 Nonprofit organizations that are 501(c)(3)s based in San Mateo County and serving San Mateo County residents can apply to become members of the Community Space.
 We will check your nonprofit organization status on Guidestar.